How to Pick Paint for Your Pool in 3 Easy Steps

 Your surface is probably one of a few types if it’s already coated: epoxy, water-based acrylic, synthetic rubber-base, or chlorinated rubber coating.
 Some of those are easy to determine, but you may need to figure out if is a water-based acrylic surface or a synthetic rubber-base coating so you can pick the proper paint to cover over the existing paint.

-If your pool isn’t coated, it’s likely concrete, bare plaster/marcite/gunite, fiberglass, or a steal/aluminum.
+If your pool isn’t coated, it’s likely concrete, bare plaster/marcite/gunite, fiberglass, or a steel/aluminum.
 We’ll address those a little later.

 Step 2: Test a Paint Chip if Uncertain